-Captain Fantastic, a film about a family’s journey from isolation and into the outside world, is a thought-provoking exploration of our modern society that genuinely challenges the status-quo.
+Captain Fantastic, a film about a family’s journey from isolation and into the outside world, is a thought-provoking exploration of our modern society.

 by Nikhil Sreekandan

 Captain Fantastic opens with a bird’s eye view of the forests in the Pacific Northwest.
 As the viewers are invited deep into the jungle to watch the gruesome killing of an elk, we are introduced to this ‘dysfunctional’ family of nomads (in the true hunter-gatherer sense of the word) – six kids and a devoted father, who has dedicated his life to transforming his children into ‘extraordinary’ adults.

 While movies generally want you to root for the guy with the hip radical lifestyle, Captain Fantastic takes a different approach.
 From the very introduction of its protagonists, the movie encourages viewers to question the extremity of the lives they lead far away from society.
 The father, Ben Cash (Viggo Mortensen), rejected capitalism and lives off the grid, taking his family with him to create this unique world; truly believing that what he has done for his family is incredible.

 Hunting and training during the day, reading during the night (Karl Marx, Nom Chomsky and George Eliot ), the children have the ‘cardiovascular and muscular endurance levels of elite athletes’ and are equipped with the knowledge to be ‘philosopher kings’.
 The kids are happy, extremely clever for their age and even more mature than their father at times.
 An idyllic upbringing, right?